kyfxbl/YLSSimplePasswordView/README.md

 # 3rd-lib

-this component use SMFrameAdditions to handle subview frame, you can fetch it at:
+this component use SMFrameAdditions to handle subview frame, it's already included. however, also you can fetch it at:
 <a>https://gist.github.com/nfarina/3412730</a>

 # notice